 Passion for teaching?

 Zeal to upgrade your skill-set to help students better?

-If Your answer is Yes to any of the above, You are already ahead of the curve than most Educators!
+If Your answer is Yes to any of the above, You are already ahead of the curve of most Educators!

 It takes years of learning and practice to be a Teacher, but it takes a lot more to be a Great Teacher.
-One needs detailed observation, ability to understand and passion to make someone’s life better.
-It is said that Teachers have the power to change lives.
-They have the ability to rightly influence a student to pick the best career option.
+One needs detailed observation, the ability to understand, and passion to make someone’s life better.
+They say teachers have the power to change lives.
+Teachers have the ability to rightly influence a student to pick the best career option.
 Here are some classic examples of extraordinary teachers who have gone the extra mile to coach their students.

-Dr APJ Abdul Kalam was a huge advocate of good education.
+Dr. APJ Abdul Kalam was a huge advocate of a good education.
 He believed that enhancing personal skills and calibre is far more important than just an academic degree.
-Dr Kalam often visited schools & colleges to speak to the students and educators.
+Dr. Kalam often visited schools & colleges to speak to the students and educators.
 He was an exceptional mentor and will always be remembered as a great teacher.

 The modern age has brought with it a set of modern challenges for Educators.
 Technological advances in Education, changing roles of an Educator inside and outside a classroom, greater expectations from students as well as their parents, etc are just a couple of changes that an Educator has to deal with these days.

 To learn how Global Career Counsellor Program can help you transform into Educator 2.0 and become a Superhero your students can’t help but fall in love with